eclipse-langium/langium/examples/requirements-and-tests/README.md

 Test Cases have also an identifier and the references to the Requirements checked by the test.

+## What does this example demonstrate

+* How to integrate two languages to interact with each other: They use common rules (e.g., `ID` or `Contact`) and they have cross languages references (e.g. `Requirement` or `Environment`).
+* How to setup these languages with their services and grammars (file layout).
+* How to create cross language validations (are requirements covered by some tests?).
+* How to create a cross language generator (coverage matrix).

 ## Language Design

 Grammars: